buddha-dharma/website/user/pages/code/sidebarpage.en.md

 ### Open Dharma Online Community
 - The community is not a suitable replacement for a sangha.
 It is for talking about practice and challenges.

+#### Goals
+- Connect practicioners with an authentic sangha nearby.

 ### Open Dharma Meditation Group
 If you want to form a meditation group in your area we recommend adapting these rules.